UtilityBase logoUtilityBase

 About this tool

-Like everything on UtilityBase, the percentage calculator runs entirely in your browser — nothing you enter is uploaded or stored on a server.
+Like most tools on UtilityBase, the percentage calculator runs entirely in your browser.
+Nothing you enter is uploaded or stored on a server.
 It's free to use with no account required.
 Browse more calculators here.

 Was this tool helpful?